vastbinderj/vastbinderj.github.io/source/_posts/2014-03-14-debugging-a-homebrew-failed-install.markdown

 This led me to belive I needed to install either Cython or Pyrex.
 I decided upon attempting to install Pyrex first.
 I quickly learned at the Bazaar website they force Mac users to use Python 2.6 with their install scripts.

-This means I had to use sudo to get Pyrex to install...
+This meant I had to use sudo to get Pyrex to install...
+I prefer to localize my development environments to a user to reduce any possible future dependency issues.

 ``` bash
 $ sudo /usr/bin/easy_install-2.6 pyrex